GCW48/cs386-a1/Deliverables/deliverable2.md

 # User stories

 1. As someone with a busy schedule, I want to the game to effectively convey its message in a short peroid of time so that I can complete it and understand the developers intentions.<br>
-systems involved:
-priority:
+priority: 2<br>
-time estimate:
+time estimate: 2 (How mant levels)

 2.As an enjoyer of monsters, I want the monsters in the game to be intmidating both in apperance and movement in order to feel scared<br>
-systems involved:
-priority:
+priority: 4<br>
-time estimate:
+time estimate: 5 (art, models, animation, and enemy pathfinding)

 3. As an artist, I want to play a game that considers the principles of design in its design to create an aesthetically pleasing scenes in order to fully feel immersed in the story.<br>
-systems involved:
-priority:
+priority: 2<br>
-time estimate:
+time estimate: 4 (art, implementation, and story)

 4.As a fellow game developer, I want to play a game that is fully fleshed out and smooth in gameplay in order to take inspiration for my own future games.<br>
-systems involved:
-priority:
+priority: 4<br>
-time estimate:
+time estimate: 5 (movement, stealth, and playtests)

 5. As a horror fan, I want the atmosphere to be suspenseful, in order to give me a sense of dread constantly <br>
-systems involved:
-priority:
+priority: 3<br>
-time estimate:
+time estimate: 5 (movement, art, models, animation, and pathfinding)

-6.As a gamer, I want the chases to challenge my decision making in order to give me a sense of challenge regarding my quick thinking. systems involved:
+6.As a gamer, I want the chases to challenge my decision making in order to give me a sense of challenge regarding my quick thinking.:
-priority:
+priority: 3<br>
-time estimate:
+time estimate: 3 (enemy pathfinding, level design, and player movement).

-# issue tracker screenshot
+# issue tracker screenshot<br>
 ![image](https://github.com/user-attachments/assets/e5b59f00-84d3-466d-aff5-14e8825ab607)